About the Project

 EMERGREEN addresses these challenges by bringing new innovative models for participative, user-centred, quality and sustainable public services aiming greener communities in remote areas.

-A common approach involving the relevant stakeholders will be followed by the partnership to test different emerging technologies in the provision of green growth type of public services in the five participating regions including marine litter and zero waste circular management, green growth advisory services, intelligent green participation and real time visualization of climate data.
+A common approach involving the relevant stakeholders will be followed by the partnership to test different emerging technologies in the provision of green growth type of public services in the five participating regions including coastal erosion and zero waste circular management, green growth advisory services, intelligent green participation and real time visualization of climate data.

 In doing so, a transnational platform making the services accessible on a transboundary basis will be set up with the vision to be expanded and host other technology-led public services from other NPA regions and service areas.